-Total consolidated revenues for the period covered amounted to ₱9.2 Million consists of the management fee revenue from the hotel operations of Forest Crest Nature Hotel and Resort and from the sales of agricultural products.
+The total consolidated revenues in the first half of 2024 amounted to ₱5.4 Million consists of the management fee revenue from the hotel operations of Forest Crest Nature Hotel and Resort and from the sales of agricultural products.

-Direct costs amounting to ₱3.3 Million is mostly attributed to the labor costs of EGRHI and Agriwave.
+Direct costs amounting to ₱3.3 Million is attributed to the labor costs of EGRHI and Agriwave.

-General and Administrative expenses of $\mathbb{P}5$ million is attributed to the fees due to professionals hired by the group as well as the normal operating expenses of EGRHI and the subsidiaries.
-A probable loss on the land expropriation case amounting to $\mathbb{P}151$ million was also recorded.
+General and Administrative expenses of ₱3.4 million is attributed to the fees due to professionals hired by the group as well as the normal operating expenses of EGRHI and the subsidiaries.

-Interest expense with the Land Bank of the Philippines is ₱1.9 million.
+Interest expense with the Land Bank of the Philippines is ₱1.2 million.

-Net loss before tax for the 3rd quarter of 2023 amounted to ₱152 million.
+Net loss for the 2^{nd} quarter of 2024 amounted to P2.7 million.